discoverygarden/bcelndora/docs/migration_overview.md

 ## Running migrations
 In an effort to be DRY, [existing documentation][dgi-migrate-readme] can be referenced directly for `dgi_migrate`.
-Particulars for the BCELN project that may differ and additional context will be added below.
+A more systematic approach to running the migration can be found [included here](migration_invoking.md).

 ### Environment configuration
 The migration runner uses a `.env` file to define the environment variables that